small-ads/core/README.md

 still to choose:
 * state-managements
 * linter with `prettier` and `eslint` `airbnb`
-* way to fetch data and trigger actions asynchronusly
+* way to fetch data and trigger actions asynchronously